yvf/rust-ldap3/README.md

 All LDAP protocol operations are implemented, as well as the support for request and response controls.
-The driver still lacks automated handling of several common scenarios, such as referral chasing and paged results.
+The driver still lacks automated handling of several common scenarios, such as referral chasing and paged results, although the latter is availabale in the latest master.

 TLS support exists for the case of immediate negotiation (aka __ldaps://__).
 StartTLS is also supported in the latest master, but see the changelog for the list of breaking changes which might need accounting for in your code.
 On Unix-like systems, connecting through a Unix domain socket with the __ldapi://__ scheme is supported.

 Caveats: